nhatthaiquang-agilityio/nhatthaiquang-agilityio/README.md

     - Azure DevOps & Github Actions
 + 😄 I love to learn new things.
 + ⚡ Fun fact: love travel and explore the culture.
-+ 🌱 I’m currently learning React, React Native & Harness.
++ 🌱 I’m currently learning React.
-+ 🔭 Currently, I have been working on Angular 12, .NET6, Azure DevOps as well as Github Actions.
++ 🔭 Currently, I have been working on Angular 12, .NET6, Azure DevOps as well as GitHub Actions.
 + 🔗 [My LinkedIn](https://www.linkedin.com/in/nhat-thai-09100020b/)